 Single or day trip tickets are avalaible from the driver.

 The route 450 runs from Bowmore in the centre of the island via Bruichladdich to Portnahaven in the south-west corner.

 The route 451 runs between Port Askaig in the north-east via Bowmore down to Port Ellen and Ardbeg in the south.

 There are several taxis on Islay.
-It is allway a good idea to book a taxi in advance to avoid long waiting times.
-Some of the taxi companies also offer half- or full-day hire as well as whisky tours.
+It is always a good idea to book a taxi in advance to avoid long waits.
+Some taxi companies also offer half- or full-day hire as well as whisky tours.